 Keep your precious one safe with a child restraint suited to your baby’s age, weight and height, as well as your own lifestyle and budget.
-Pick a convertible car seat that easily changes from rear-facing to forward-facing to grow with your baby from the newborn or toddler stage, all the way up to when he or she needs a booster seat.
+Pick a convertible car seat that easily changes from rear facing to forward facing to grow with your baby from newborn or toddler stage, all the way up to a booster seat.

 Difference between all-in-one convertible car seat and convertible car seat